ckan/ckan/doc/extensions/tutorial.rst

    The first prompt is for the name of your next extension.
 CKAN extension names *have* to begin with ``ckanext-``.
 This tutorial uses the project name ``ckanext-iauthfunctions``.
-   The prompts for ``project_shortname`` and ``plugin_class_name`` can be ignored.
-They will be filled in automatically.

-Once this command has completed, your new CKAN extension's project directory will have been created and will contain a few directories and files to get you started::
+Once the command has completed, your new CKAN extension's project directory will have been created and will contain a few directories and files to get you started::